Prismatik/redux-json-schema-todomvc/README.md

 ## Warning

 This todomvc has a (deliberately introduced) subtle bug in it.
-Try creating a few todos, completing one of them, and then clicking "clear completed".
+Luckily, thanks to schema validation, it gets caught before it can do any harm.

-To understand what went wrong and how to fix it, check out [this pull request](https://github.com/Prismatik/redux-json-schema-todomvc/pull/1).
+If you'd like to try the version with no schema validation, check out [the master branch](https://github.com/Prismatik/redux-json-schema-todomvc/tree/master).
+If you'd like to see a breakdown of the changes, check out [this pull request](https://github.com/Prismatik/redux-json-schema-todomvc/pull/1).

 ## Available Scripts